Effects of Chronic Pain on Mental Health

 - Be kind to yourself – You need to be your biggest supporter.
 Avoid self-criticism and give yourself one compliment every day.

 - Take care of yourself – Prioritise your needs.
-Eat better, exercise, rest and drink lots of water.
+Focus on nutrition, exercise, rest and drink lots of water.

 - Engage with a support group – Being able to help others will help you.